Ranchi Municipal Corporation: Committees

+Wards

 Municipal budget

 The Municipal budget is prepared by the Accounts department of Ranchi Municipal Corporation, with inputs from the different administrative departments and elected representatives.
 The budget is first approved by the Standing committee, after which it has to be approved by the general elected body of the corporation.
 After getting the approval from the corporation, it is forwarded to the state government for the final approval.
 The funds are generated by the corporation itself, as well as grants from the state and central governments.
 The budget for the year 2020–21 is ₹2,276 crores, which is around ₹100 crores less than the 2019–20 municipal budget.
 The reason for this has been the financial difficulties that the corporation has been facing.
 Expenditures for the corporation include purchasing water tanks, maintaining night shelters, construction of infrastructure such as roads and footbridges, vending zone, improving facilities at government schools.
 Other expenses include establishment expenditures, programmatic expenditures, procuring fogging machines, setting up ward level offices, beautification of the city, and developing software for the corporation.